chrisisth/PokemonGo-Automate-Flows/Send or open presents/readme.md

 - **Restart**: If you wish to restart the flow, simply press the volume down button again.

 This flow is designed to work with the free version of the Automate app by LlamaLab.

-These flows are faster than the combined Pokemon Gift Exchange Flow when run on their own.